 - Personal retreat days at the Village

-What does it mean to be an Active Village Participant?
+What does it mean to be a friend of the village?

 The Land you are visiting and enjoying, the events you are getting involved with, the strength and vitality of the Dagara medicine which you are discovering, are only possible by the financial support, gifts and time of our active village participants and supporters.
 As a non profit, we depend on this commitment to stewardship for our continued operations.

-As an Active Village Participant you support the Village in several ways:
+As an Friend of the Village, you support the Village in several ways:

 1. Volunteering: We appreciate volunteers and have opportunities for many levels of involvement in our work.
 Refer to the Volunteering section for full details on our Volunteer Engagement Program.
 Our members are asked to offer a minimum of 30 hours of community service each year.